steller520/Dom_manipulation/README.md

 2. **Open `index.html` in your browser**

     - No build tools or server required
-    - All dependencies are included via CDN or in the repo
+    - All dependencies are included

 ---

 ## 🎨 UI Highlights

-- Clean layout with Tailwind utility classes
+- Clean, modern layout
+- Form and table sections are visually separated for clarity
-- Table shows all student details with Edit/Delete actions
+- Table shows all student details, with Edit/Delete actions
-- Scrollbar appears if the list exceeds 300px in height
+- Scrollbar appears if the list exceeds a set height
-- Table header remains visible on scroll
+- Table header remains visible during scroll

 ---